~ 11 min read

 At the workplace, the choice of IaC tooling is largely determined by company policy, by what is generally already used and works reasonably well.
 Through years of evolution and growing maturity, a hand ful of projects have gained the most popularity: CDK and terraform1.
 But taking a fresh look today, what could currently be the best tool in the context of serverless AWS?

 Let’s find out and explore the best infrastructure tools of the year.
 We’ll evaluate currently available infrastructure as code (IaC) tools, and look at them within certain categories.
-This is in a specific context which we believe is relevant today: A lambda function within an AWS account, which runs ontop of bun.
+This is in a specific context which we believe to be relevant today: A lambda function within an AWS account, which runs ontop of bun.

 All the code related to this comparison can be found in this repository: lambda-iac-2023 ⭐ 0, 🤔 0 .